-The mission of Student Conduct at Virginia Tech is to partner with Virginia Tech community members to address a student's conduct inconsistent with university expectations and resolve interpersonal, organizational, and community conflicts.
-Through a student-focused and learning- centered lens, we utilize a comprehensive approach of informal and formal options to uphold community standards, foster personal growth and development of life skills, and promote a civil learning environment.
+The mission of Student Conduct at Virginia Tech is to partner with Virginia Tech community members to address student conduct that is inconsistent with university expectations and resolve interpersonal, organizational, and community conflicts.
+Through a student-focused and learning-centered lens, we utilize a comprehensive approach of informal and formal options to uphold community standards, foster personal growth and development of life skills, and promote a civil learning environment.